bg3/100r.co/_sailing/logs.md

 ------------------------------------------------------------------------------------------------------
 2019-12-14   First sailing in our yacht.
 Sandringham to Docklands.
 Arrived in the middle of a speech by Lisa Blair.
 Met Dan, won a trip on Lisa's yacht next week, went for dinner: us three, Lisa and Tom (Corsair, Southport).
 2019-12-16   Visited yacht around 7pm to fit new mooring lines.
 Met Lisa and Mark who are in opposite berth.
+2019-12-21   Dan, Sarah and I went sailing on Lisa's yacht.
+Winds were 25+ kts, she decided it was too rough to take us out into the bay.
+We sailed up and back the port entry a few times.

 ENGINEERING AND MAINTENANCE
 <a name="englog"></a>